 “Really?
 You mean it?” he asked.
-Anna nodded.

 “What about your little timeline thingy?” the Shinigami asked.

-“Dunno,” she said.
-“No point in replying; might be a fake e-mail address.”
+“Dunno,” she said, “No point in replying; might be a fake e-mail address.”

 “Think it’s the same person?” he asked.

 “So what’s the word, girls?”
 Mike asked.
-The lovebirds turned to him.

-“But,” Emiko spoke up.
-Anna can’t be trusted; she’s a Kimoto after all.
+“But,” Emiko spoke up while stroking the Loli Goth’s hair, “Anna can’t be trusted; she’s an Eda-Kimoto after all.
 They all are cold and cruel under their sweet and sunny façade!”
 Mike shook his head.

 “This isn’t the case here,” he said.
-The girls looked at him oddly.

 “Your senses must be getting dull!” she snapped.
-Mike shook his head again.

 “In any case, we need to keep Kimoto Anna under surveillance until she checks out clean,” she informed her roommate.
-Mike nodded a bit.

-“Fair enough, he said with a shrug.
+“Fair enough, Mike said with a shrug.

 “Whatever,” he mumbled under his breath.
 Emiko pretended to ignore him.
 She, Hotaru, and Mike turned back to the screen.
 Anna and Tsuzuki returned to Daisuke’s office from the mailbox outside.
 Anna had a white envelope in her hands.
-Looks like Tsuzuki and Hisoka weren’t the only ones watching Anna until this case was over.

 Sign up to rate and review this story